How to Manage Microsoft Licensing in Certero

 2. Select New to create a transaction.

-3. Choose a part number from the catalog.
+3. Choose a part number from the catalogue.
 Some part numbers provide entitlements to multiple categories.

 4. Select the Agreement.
-This is mandatory for Volume License transactions.
+This is mandatory for Volume Licence transactions.

 5. Enter date fields (PO, start, end) as required.
 These may be mandatory depending on the Product Type (maintenance, subscription).